-citizens of Jewish race, even more so must it be adopted against foreign Jews without citizenship54.
+if, in accordance with the new provisions in force, action to disbar from the register must be adopted against professionals who are Italian citizens of Jewish race, even more so must it be adopted against foreign Jews without citizenship54.

 Disbarred from the register, he could no longer practice his profession.
 But he did not give up.
-He also appealed to the Prefect of Florence in February 1939,55 and was still waiting for a reply from the Central Committee for Health Professionals.
+He also appealed to the Prefect of Florence in February 1939,55 and was still waiting for a reply from the Commissione centrale per gli esercenti le professioni sanitarie [Central Committee for Health Professionals].
 Established at the Ministry of the Interior by the same Law no. 184 of 5 March 1935 which had suppressed the liberal associations and transferred their functions to the fascist trade unions, this committee considered appeals and exercised, under art.
 30, disciplinary powers with regard to all medical and health professionals.

-Meanwhile, on 15 February 1940, the new chairman of the Fascist Confederation of Professionals and Artists, Cornelio Di Marzio, 56 sent to the chairmen of the provincial unions the "Confederal Standard No. 339" drawn up in answer to the question put to the Ministry of Grace and Justice on the position to be maintained in relation to "professionals belonging to the Jewish race who are not "exempted" but are stateless" 57.
-Well, "stateless persons are also subject to the same limits and to the same discipline, [...] and the norms sanctioned by the law of 29 June 1939-XVII n° 1054 for citizens of Jewish race must be applied to them" 58.
+Meanwhile, on 15 February 1940, the new chairman of the Unione fascista professionisti ed artisti, Cornelio Di Marzio,56 sent to the chairmen of the provincial unions the "Norma Confederale No. 339" drawn up in answer to the question put to the Ministry of Grace and Justice on the position to be maintained in relation to "professionals belonging to the Jewish race who are not "exempted" but are stateless"57.
+Well, "stateless persons are also subject to the same limits and to the same discipline, [...] and the norms sanctioned by the law of 29 June 1939-XVII no. 1054 for citizens of Jewish race must be applied to them"58.